cpfaff/Open-Science-Thesis/README.md

 \ostSetColor{TitleOverlay}{gray}
 ```

-Sets up the color and the opacity of an overlay between the background image
-and the title-page contents.
-This can help make the contents better readable.
+NOTE:

 This defaults to white and an opacity of 70 percent.
+If you like to make the
+overlay disappear you need to set it to 100 percent of opacity.

 ![image](https://raw.github.com/wiki/cpfaff/Open-Science-Thesis/figures/titlepage_image_blue.png)